Updated: December 17, 2024

 Capital Gains Tax is levied on a property sale in Portugal and the amount you pay depends on your residency status.
 Residents of Portugal pay capital gains tax on 50 percent of the capital gain from the sale, while non-residents are taxed on the full amount of the capital gain from the property sale.

-Portuguese Capital Gains Tax on real estate is based on the real estate added value, which is the amount obtained by subtracting it from the property’s sale value.
-For Portuguese residents, the tax on capital gains is only levied on 50 percent of this added value resulting from the acquisition value and the sale value.
+Portuguese Capital Gains Tax on real estate is based on the real estate added value, which is the amount obtained by subtracting the acquisition value from the sale value.
 The Capital Gains Tax rate is applied to this result.

-We can break this down into equation using the variables below to clarify the calculation:
+We can break this down into an equation using the variables below to clarify the calculation:

 The steps to calculate the Capital Gains Tax can then be summarized as follows: